Using Natural Language Processing and Networks to Automate Structured Literature Reviews: An Application to Farmers Climate Change Adaptation: Introduction

-The joint use of NLP and networks to summarize text has been done in the past.
-In their pioneering work \cite{shojania_how_2007} use NLP and networks to generate visual overviews of unstructured text from novels and blogs to investigate different research questions, such as “Who was involved in the debate about competing scientific ideas?”
-In more recent work, \cite{smith_natural_2021} use NLP and networks to provide insights on policy and scientific discourse around Sustainable Development Goals.
+The combination of NLP and networks to summarize text is not new.
+In their pioneering work, Shojania et al. \cite{shojania_how_2007} use NLP and networks to generate visual overviews of unstructured text from novels and blogs to investigate different research questions, such as “Who was involved in the debate about competing scientific ideas?”
+In more recent work, Sofoluwe et al. \cite{smith_natural_2021} use NLP and networks to provide insights on policy and scientific discourse around Sustainable Development Goals.
 In their network, they use NLP to identify topics in the text and then build the network using nodes to represent the topics and edge weights to represent the cosine similarity between the topics.
-However, to our knowledge, networks haven’t been used to generate visual overviews of literature reviews.
+However, to our knowledge, networks have not been used to generate visual overviews of articles' findings to perform literature reviews.

 In this work, we propose a methodology based on NLP and network visualization to summarize articles' findings in a descriptive and interpretable manner.
-In the rest of the article, first, we explain the articles database to which we will apply our NLP-supported literature review.
-Second, we introduce our NLP-supported literature review algorithm, and apply it to the articles database.
+In the rest of the article, first, we introduce our NLP-supported literature review algorithm.
+Second, we demonstrate its utility by applying it to an articles' database about farmers' climate change adaptation.
 Third, we explain the logic behind the network visualization and use it to visualize the results from the NLP-supported literature review.
-Fourth, we wrap up with the conclusions.
-Finally, we discuss the limitations and future work.
+Fourth, we compare and validate the algorithm against results from text summarization systems by asking climate change experts to score the outcomes.
+Lastly, we draw the conclusions and finalize with the limitations and future work.